vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_command_flow.md

 It is possible to submit the same command buffer multiple times.
 In tutorials and samples its very common to record the commands once, and then submit them every frame in the render loop.
 In this tutorial, we are going to record the commands every frame, as its more relevant to how a real render engine works.

 Recording commands in vulkan is relatively cheap.
-Most of the work goes into the `VkQueueSubmit` call, where the commands are validated in the driver and translated into real gpu commands.
+Most of the work goes into the `vkQueueSubmit` call, where the commands are validated in the driver and translated into real gpu commands.

 One very important part with command buffers, is that they can be recorded in parallel.
 You can record different command buffers from different threads safely.
 To do that, you need to have 1 VkCommandPool and 1 VkCommandBuffer per thread (minimum), and make sure that each thread only uses their own resources.
 Once that is done, its possible to submit the multiple command buffers in one of the threads.
 VkQueueSubmit is not threadsafe, only one thread can push the commands at once.